Maribor Edvard Rusjan Airport: Access

 Maribor Airport, which is close to the A1 and right next to the A4 motorway, is easily accessed by road.
 There are car hire firms based at the airport.
 Other cities near the airport are Ljubljana (120 km), Graz (77 km) and Zagreb (107 km) away.
 It is also easily accessible by rail from all directions.

+Aero Club

+Letalski center Maribor short LCM (English: Aviation center Maribor) is the oldest and the biggest Slovenian general aviation aero club operating at international Maribor Airport operating with 8 aircraft, 2 ultralights, 7 gliders and 10 parachutes.
+Founded on December 20, 1927 in Maribor and is well known for its flight school, ever since.
+It is considered to be the highest quality general aviation aero club in the country and Balkans.
+Annual number of flight hours is around 3500 h and 10000 landings.